By Fiona Nicholas

 Demand for, and expectations of, healthcare services and the cost of meeting them are rising all the time and across most territories.
 The UAE is facing unprecedented population growth at present, with numbers expected to reach 6.2 million by 2010.
 These swelling numbers are putting pressure on existing healthcare facilities, which are struggling to cope with this growth.
 At the same time, consumer demand for improved standards in the quality of patient care is also mounting.

 The UAE, which has until recently benefited from Government funded healthcare services for all citizens, has seen an escalating number of private healthcare providers entering the market, lured by the clear need for participation from the private sector.
 In combination, these factors have driven the search for an effective healthcare insurance programme to relieve the heavy financial burden on the Government of providing healthcare services to its citizens.
-One obvious result is the introduction of compulsory healthcare insurance for all expatriates in Abu Dhabi in July of this year.
+One obvious result is the introduction of compulsory healthcare insurance for all expatriates in Abu Dhabi in July 2006.
 This initiative is expected to extend to the rest of the UAE this year, and ultimately may include UAE Nationals as well.
 The other GCC countries are following the same route, with healthcare insurance programmes either initiated or planned in most countries.

 The size of healthcare insurance organisations can play a part in the effectiveness of the system.
 Larger health insurers are better placed to act as a counterweight, in bargaining terms, to the scale of care providers in the healthcare value chain, and thereby to obtain cost advantages for consumers and better quality of care.
 This has long been a part of the health insurers' role in some territories.
 The larger the firm, the more effective its bargaining power.
 Insurers need to emphasise, not only to consumers, but also to government policymakers that, as competitive entities, they can be more efficient buyers of healthcare than either individuals or the state.
 Comparatively, individuals have no bargaining power and little market knowledge.

 The introduction of compulsory healthcare insurance throughout the GCC is opening up significant opportunities for health insurers; both for new players entering the market, and for existing firms, to substantially expand their services and products.
 In Saudi, regulations introduced this year for expatriates have resulted in approximately 7 million new policyholders, while 23 million more will materialise in 2007 when insurance becomes compulsory for Saudi nationals.
 In the UAE the Government established the national health insurance company, Daman, early in 2006.
-By early December alone, Daman was reported to have issued approximately 200,000 health cards.
+By December of that year, Daman was reported to have issued approximately 200,000 health cards.
 These ripe pickings have prompted the establishment of several major new health insurance providers in the GCC.
 Increased competition drives better pricing for consumers, theoretically increasing access to healthcare.
 In short, heightened competition means private firms will have to reduce their premiums or lose their customers.

 Care: but at what cost?